krakenh2020/MPCService/README.md

 ## Requesting computations and the MPC protocol

-After all the MPC nodes and data providers have been connected to the manager, one can use its GUI to request MPC computation and receive CSV files with computation results.
+After all the MPC nodes and data providers have been connected to the manager, one can use its GUI to request MPC computations and receive CSV files with the computation results.
 The GUI should be available at http://manager_address:GUI_PORT that was specified before.

 #### Functions
 We have provided a couple
-of simple functions that can be used: average (computing the average of the columns), statistics (computing basis statistical values of the columns of the selected datasets) and linear regression.
+of simple functions that can be used: average (computing the average of the columns), statistics (computing basis statistical values of the columns of the selected datasets) and k-means (a basis unsupervised learning algorithm giving centers of clusters in data).
 More functions can be added.
 In folder `computation/scale_files/MPCService/function` you can add additional functions that need to be written in MAMBA language (see [SCALE-MAMBA](https://github.com/KULeuven-COSIC/SCALE-MAMBA) documentation), see also the provided examples.